 - Over 80% of reputation damage stems from a mismatch between reality and the online buzz (Lloyd’s of London)

 Looking at stats like these, it’s clear that your online presence affects your reputation.

 2. Word Of Mouth Is Fast-Moving

-The “word of mouth” concept is no longer a reserve for street corner gossip.
-It has found a new home in social media, and in this two billion-user platform, words are traveling faster than ever before.
+The “word of mouth” concept is no longer reserved for street corner gossip.
+It has found a new home in social media, and in this two billion-user platform, words travel faster than ever before.

-How many times have we seen major brands fail on social and have a huge effect on their reputation?
+How often have we seen significant brands fail on social media and have a huge effect on their reputation?
 From Kmart to McDonald’s, it’s easy to see how mere words can taint a good image on social media.

 3. Your Online Reputation Sticks Forever

-If someone drags your name in the mud online, it can put you at a severe disadvantage over the long haul.
+If someone drags your name in the mud online, it can severely disadvantage you over the long haul.
 You might never know why you didn’t get those new clients you wanted or why your bottom line didn’t grow even after launching those phenomenal digital products.